 Panama: Authority of Consumer Protection and Competition Defence

-Panama’s Authority of Consumer Protection and Competition Defence (ACODECO) juggles multiple roles; the first is protecting the consumer, the second, defending free competition.
-The roles are complementary and seek a common goal, which is the consumer’s best interests.
+Panama's Authority of Consumer Protection and Competition Defence (ACODECO) juggles multiple roles, including protecting the consumer and defending free competition.
+The roles are complementary and seek a common goal, which is the consumer's best interests.

 The new administration was set up, whose focus is directed at improvements of very specific issues: transparency, efficiency and commitment, which leads to turning these objectives into viable plans that will provide the market and consumers with the certainty that all players clearly understand the rules of the game, and in turn, those entities will act in accordance with such standards.

-Our proposed legislative amendment opts for an exclusively administrative system, to investigate, decide, fining and impose corrective measures in markets that are under investigation.
-In our opinion, this reform could significantly reduce the response time to market and remedy practices that may be causing serious harm to consumers, since ACODECO investigations have a maximum average duration of one year.
+Our proposed legislative amendment opts for an exclusively administrative system, to investigate, decide, fine and impose corrective measures in markets that are under investigation.
+In our opinion, this reform could significantly reduce the response time to market and remedy practices that may be causing serious harm to consumers, since ACODECO investigations have a maximum duration of one year on average.

 Likewise, we propose a system that gives businesses under investigation a chance to offer commitments and guarantees during the investigation, which could greatly speed up the restoration of damages.

-Although enshrined in our legislation for more than seven years, this measure has not yet been taken up by businesses, which leads us to assume that either it has not been sufficiently publicised or, as Panama is a very small market, there are few incentives to use it given the proximity in which economic actors coexist and will have to continue coexisting.
+Although enshrined in our legislation for more than eight years, this measure has not yet been taken up by businesses, which leads us to assume that either it has not been sufficiently publicised or, as Panama is a very small market, there are few incentives to use it given the proximity in which economic actors coexist and will have to continue to coexist.

-- continuing the dissemination of a bimonthly competition bulletin board;
+- continuing the dissemination of a bimonthly competition bulletin in Spanish and English;

-- creating an application so that supermarkets share the prices with consumers when they make purchases in the third quarter of 2016;
+- continuing with the project of creating an application for supermarkets to share prices with consumers when shopping;

-- cooperation agreements with the main purchasing entities of the government of Panama (CSS, MEDUCA, etc) in the fourth quarter of 2016; and
+- continuing to enter into cooperation agreements with the main purchasing entities of the government of Panama;

-- developing a corporate compliance programme by the first quarter of 2017.
+- executing the corporate compliance programme for the fourth quarter of 2017; and

-Our goals to improve the effectiveness of the law enforcement in the period of 2016–2017:
+Our goals to improve the effectiveness of the law enforcement in the 2017-2018 period are as follows:

-- create new economic merger guidelines with a simplified procedure by the fourth quarter of 2016; and
+- applying new economic merger guidelines with a simplified procedure; and

-- install an IT forensics laboratory by the fourth quarter of 2017.
+- installing an IT forensics laboratory by the fourth quarter of 2017.

-- performing a new peer review of competition by the OECD/IDB in the second quarter of 2017 (the previous one was in 2010);
+- performing a new peer review of competition by the OECD/IDB in the first quarter of 2018 (the previous one was in 2010);

 - being the headquarters of the Regional Competence Centre for Latin America from 2018; and